kudobuilder/kudo/keps/0027-force-pod-reload-parameters.md

 The forced pod restart is currently implemented by setting a UID in the attributes of the `podTemplate`.

-If the added parameter `forcePodRestart` is set to false, this UID should not be set, therefore keeping the podTemplate unchanged.
-This would prevent a rolling restart of all pods.

-Generally, the enhancer should not modify any template specs, but only the top-level resource if the flag is disabled.
+Generally, the enhancer should not modify any template specs, but only the top-level resource.

-One option to consider is changing the behavior of the enhancer in general: At the moment, the enhancer adds labels and attributes to templates:
+At the moment, the enhancer adds labels and attributes to templates:
 ```
 	fieldsToAdd := map[string]string{
 		kudo.HeritageLabel: "kudo",